 Safe Space Imagery

-Imagery is a powerful tool in helping us restore our nervous system and regain control in situations that can feel overwhelming.
+Imagery is a powerful tool in helping us restore our nervous system, create a safe space, and regain control in situations that can feel overwhelming.
 It can be so helpful that even on days where you feel you cannot do much or even leave the house, bringing your mind to a place of safety can have a positive effect on your system.
+When we are on our journey of healing, it is important to remember what is happening in our bodies when things get activated.
+To explore this more, https://amandamaurocounseling.com/trauma-healing-through-the-body/

 One the techniques I teach my clients involves creating a place in your mind that reminds you of a time that you felt safe and connected.
 When our nervous system goes into different survival states, we are activating either “protection through action” (fight or flight) or “protection through disappearing” (freeze).
 In order to guide our systems back to a place of